chenyang78/souper/docs/InstRef.rst

    }

-the expression ``c == 2`` can be evaluated based on the values of ``c`` from three incoming edges.
+the expression ``c == 2`` can be evaluated based on the values of ``c`` from both of the incoming paths.
 In souper, we might express this as:

 .. code-block:: text